DVerma11/tableau-prenatal-care-infant-outcomes-analysis/README.md

 # Examining Prenatal Care and Infant Outcomes by Race Across U.S. Regions Using CDC Natality Data
+## Interactive Tableau Workbook

+Download the Tableau packaged workbook below to explore the full interactive dashboards and story analysis.

+---
 ## Project Overview
 This Tableau visualization project examines racial and geographic disparities in prenatal care utilization and infant birth outcomes across the United States using CDC Natality data.